Who Should Not Fast: Contraindications Explained Plainly

 • Buchinger therapeutic fasting is well possible for many people; during pregnancy and breastfeeding, and with anorexia and other eating disorders, it is not suitable.

-• People on long-term medication should not fast without medical accompaniment, because many drugs need to be adjusted during fasting.
+• People on long-term medication should not fast without medical accompaniment, because many drugs need to be re-adjusted during fasting.

-• At Tannerhof, a telephone medical pre-consultation is available on request before arrival; the full clarification follows in the medical intake consultation on the first fasting day.
+• At Tannerhof a telephone medical pre-consultation is available on request before arrival; the actual clarification follows in the medical intake consultation on the first fasting day.

-• What matters for a fasting week is your own will and readiness to fast.
+• What matters for a fasting week are your own will and readiness to fast — everything else is discussed together with the medical team.

 Who should not fast?

 Buchinger therapeutic fasting is the conscious, time-limited abstention from solid food and stimulants.
-Human metabolism has strong strategies for bridging a limited fasting period, so fasting is well possible for many people.
-But situations exist where therapeutic fasting is not the right path.
+Human metabolism has strong strategies for bridging a limited fasting period, and so fasting is well possible for many people.
+But there are situations where therapeutic fasting is not the right path.
+These limits are well described in fasting medicine, and naming them openly belongs to the care of a house that has offered medically guided therapeutic fasting for over 70 years.

-For guests interested in a medically guided fasting programme, Body Detox is the right programme page; the methodology is described at Buchinger Method.
+For guests interested in a medically guided fasting programme, Body Detox is the relevant programme page; the methodology itself is described on the Buchinger Method page.

 The Guidelines on Fasting Therapy from the German Medical Society for Therapeutic Fasting and Nutrition (ÄGHE) list a manageable set of contraindications.
-The large observational study by Wilhelmi de Toledo and colleagues (PLOS One, 2019) with more than 1,400 fasters used the same conditions as prior exclusion criteria — and documented a very favourable safety profile in the remaining participants.
+The large observational study by Wilhelmi de Toledo and colleagues with more than 1,400 fasters, published in PLOS One in 2019, used the same conditions in advance as exclusion criteria — and documented a very favourable safety profile in the remaining participants.

 Pregnancy and breastfeeding

-In pregnancy and breastfeeding, therapeutic fasting is not suitable.
-Nutrient demand is particularly high in this time, because the child needs reliable supply too.
-Both the Guidelines on Fasting Therapy and the PLOS One investigation list pregnancy and breastfeeding as clear contraindications.
+During pregnancy and breastfeeding, therapeutic fasting is not suitable.
+Nutrient needs are particularly high in this time, because not only the woman but also the child must be reliably supplied.
+Both the Guidelines on Fasting Therapy and the PLOS One investigation list pregnancy and breastfeeding as a clear contraindication.

-This does not mean that mindful, lighter eating is off-limits in this life phase — only that the time-limited abstention from solid food in the sense of Buchinger fasting does not belong here.
+This does not mean that a conscious, lighter nutrition during this life phase is excluded — the time-limited abstention from solid food in the sense of Buchinger fasting, however, does not belong here.
+People thinking about a later fasting week in this phase best clarify the right timing with their own trusted physician.

-Medical conversation in the bathhouse at Naturhotel Tannerhof
+Medical clarification during therapeutic fasting at Naturhotel Tannerhof

 Anorexia and other eating disorders

 With anorexia and other eating disorders, therapeutic fasting is not suitable.
-This is not a time-limited, voluntary caesura but a disturbed relationship with food that fasting would reinforce rather than clarify.
-The ÄGHE Guidelines name anorexia nervosa and pronounced malnutrition explicitly as contraindications; the PLOS One study counted anorexia nervosa and cachexia (pathological wasting) among its pre-defined exclusion criteria.
+Here it is not about a time-limited, voluntary caesura but a disturbed relationship to food that would be reinforced rather than clarified by fasting.
+The ÄGHE Guidelines explicitly name anorexia nervosa and pronounced malnutrition as contraindications; in the PLOS One investigation, anorexia nervosa and cachexia belonged to the pre-defined exclusion criteria.

 Chronic conditions and ongoing medication

-• Advanced liver or kidney insufficiency, because fasting puts additional load on metabolism.
+• Advanced liver or kidney insufficiency, because metabolism is additionally challenged during fasting.

 • Decompensated hyperthyroidism, which should first be stabilised.